flindersuni/DeepThoughtHPC-docs/docs/source/FileTransfers/FileTransfersIntro.md

 To download files from DeepThought, you simply need to invert that command to point to either:

-- A name of a Computer that Deepthough 'knows' about.
+- A name of a Computer that DeepThought 'knows' about.
-- An IP Address that Deepthought can reach.
+- An IP Address that DeepThought can reach.

 ### Transfers By Computer Name